A Theory of Transfers: Duality and convolution: Abstract

 \section{Abstract}

-We introduce and study the permanence properties of {\it the class of linear transfers} between probability measures.
-This class contains all cost minimizing mass transports, but also {\it martingale mass transports}, the {\it Schr\"odinger bridge} associated to a reversible Markov process, and the {\it weak mass transports} of Talagrand, Marton, Gozlan and others.
+We introduce and study the permanence properties of {\it the class of linear transfers} between probability measures and {\it the dual class of Kantorovich operators} between continuous functions.
+The class of linear transfers contains all cost minimizing mass transports, but also {\it Balayage operations}, {\it martingale mass transports}, the {\it Schr\"odinger bridge} associated to a reversible Markov process, optimal Skorokhod embeddings, and the {\it weak mass transports} of Talagrand, Marton, Gozlan and others.
 The class also includes various stochastic mass transports to which Monge-Kantorovich theory does not apply.
-We also introduce {\it the cone of convex transfers}, which include any $p$-power ($ p \geq 1$) of a linear transfer, but also the logarithmic entropy, the Donsker-Varadhan information and certain free energy functionals.
-This first paper is mostly about exhibiting examples that point to the pervasiveness of the concept in the important work on correlating probability distributions.
+We also introduce {\it the cone of convex transfers}, which include any $p$-power ($ p \geq 1$) of a linear transfer, but also the logarithmic entropy, optimal mean field plans, the Donsker-Varadhan information, and certain free energy functionals.
+This first paper is mostly focused on exhibiting examples that point to the pervasiveness of the concept in the important quest of correlating probability distributions.
 Duality formulae for general transfer inequalities follow in a very natural way.
-We also study the infinite self-convolution of a linear transfer in order to establish the existence of generalized weak KAM solutions that could be applied to the stochastic counterpart of Fathi-Mather theory.
+We also associate to each linear transfer, a corresponding {\it effective transfer} (or a {\em generalized Peierls barrier}) and a dual {\it effective Kantorovich operator}, that could be seen as a generalization of the effective Lagrangians and Hamiltonians in weak KAM theory.
+In a forthcoming paper, we show how it allows, in particular, for the development of a stochastic counterpart of the Fathi-Mather theory.